Olvera/iaw_06/README.md

   Each register row consists in four fields:

-        * Trademark
+   * Trademar
-        * Model
+   * Mode
    * Reference
    * Stock (this is actually used to store the repair state as boolean Yes/No )

 The **_php_** code do a query and shows a ordered table filled with the data of all the records stored in the database.